 An essay answering the following questions: What does it mean to be a member of a team?
 Why are you currently studying music therapy?
 What do you envision your dream job to look like?
 What is the biggest need the field of music therapy has?
 What is your musical background?
 What experience do you have working with individuals with special needs or with mental health disorders?

-Top scoring applicants are invited to interview in-person or via Skype by April 15.
+Top scoring applicants are invited to interview in-person or via Zoom by April 15.
 Offers to join our practice for the summer are extended within one week of the interview.

 Summer 2020 Field Study Intern